 What Goes with Sourdough Waffles

-These sourdough waffles taste great with both savory and sweet toppings!
+These sourdough waffles taste great with both sweet and savory toppings!
+Get creative and use your favorite toppings.
 I love to top mine with homemade blueberry preserves or raspberry preserves and fresh whipped cream.
 For a heartier meal, serve them with fried chicken and hot honey.
-Or keep it simple with maple syrup, fresh fruit and homemade cultured butter.
+Or keep it simple with maple syrup, fresh berries and homemade cultured butter.
 Serve them for dessert topped with ice cream, nuts and chocolate syrup.

 Can I Make These Sourdough Waffles in Advance?